ONSdigital/sdg-indicators/_pages/faq.md

 - Tier 3: No internationally established methodology or standards are yet available for the indicator, but methodology/standards are being (or will be) developed or tested.

 For more information, [see the IAEG-SDGs Tier Classification for Global SDG Indicators](https://unstats.un.org/sdgs/iaeg-sdgs/tier-classification/)

+## Who uses this website?
+An initial phase of user research has been carried out on the UK SDG data website.
+This research showed that the four main user types are:

+  * concerned citizen
+  * connected influencer
+  * fact gatherer
+  * involved analyst

+For more information about these user personas, see our page which outlines the different [user types and their needs]({{ site.baseurl }}{% link _pages/userpersonas.md %}.

+## Can other countries copy this website?
+Yes.
+[See the Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) for technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

 ## How accessible is this website?